alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 Members need to be based in the UK.
 However, you do not need to be in the London office every day nor on a regular weekly schedule, as almost all of our work is done in a hybrid manner.
-We have team members that live further away in places such as Scotland and the South West of England that come to the office less frequently.
+We have team members that live further away in places such as Scotland and the South West of England who come to the office less frequently.
-The on-paper expectation is that it would not be unreasonable to ask team members to spend up to four days a month in the office, but in practice we have been able to support a range of hybrid working patterns with fewer days in the office.
+The on-paper expectation is that it would not be unreasonable to ask team members to spend four days a month in the office, but in practice we have been able to support a range of hybrid working patterns with fewer days in the office.
 We prefer to let the work to be done dictate the most effective collaboration style for carrying it out, and thus there may be some reasonable variation across projects in terms of requirements for in-office work.
-We also hold two in-person team events per year, the Team Away Day in the winter and Hack Week in June.
+We also hold two in-person team events per year, the Team Away Day (actually two days) in the winter and Hack Week in June.

 ### What would be the starting date?

 We generally prefer that people start within three months of an offer being made.
-However, if necessary, we can also accommodate shorter or longer periods between the offer and starting; for previous candidates this time has ranged from 1 month to ~ 6 months.
+However, if necessary, we can also accommodate shorter or longer periods between the offer and starting; for previous candidates this time has ranged from 1 month to ~6 months.
 If you have a specific date in mind, please feel free to contact [the REG recruitment team][recruitment].

 ### How many open positions are available?